plone/plone.restapi/README.rst

 Python / Plone Compatibility
 ============================

-plone.restapi 8 requires Python 3 and works with Plone 5.2 and Plone 6.x.
+plone.restapi 8 and 9 require Python 3 and work with Plone 5.2 and Plone 6.x.

-plone.restapi 8 does not officially support Python 3.6.

-Python versions that reached their `end-of-life <https://devguide.python.org/versions/>`_, including Python 3.6, might still work, but the maintainers do not guarantee this in any way.
+Python versions that reached their `end-of-life <https://devguide.python.org/versions/>`_, including Python 3.6 and Python 3.7 are not supported any longer.

 Use plone.restapi 7 if you are running Python 2.7 or Plone versions below 5.2.